tunbridgep/gmdx-vrsd-fork/Docs/List of Changes.md

         - Enemies cannot open doors which you have locked (Enemies can still open doors that are initially locked in the map unless you lock them)
     - When using Restricted Saving (and Hardcore Mode), Autosaves are now only created the first time upon entering a new level, or if no save has been performed in the last 15 minutes.
 This is designed to mitigate save-abuse by crossing between maps.
     - Weapon Mod, Enemy Weapon and Container Randomisation gameplay modifiers now use a table of predetermined random numbers, generated at the start of the game, rather than randomising on map load.
 This means that you can no longer reroll randomisation for a given map by loading a save before a transition to a new map.
+    - Perk System Rework
+        - Environmental Training Perks:
+            - Filter Upgrade (NEW TRAINED): An agent uses an upgraded hazmat suit that filters out harmful chemicals, removing stamina damage from poison and tear gas entirely.
+            - Blast Padding (NEW ADVANCED): An agent's ballistic vest is fitted with a protective layer that reduces susceptibility to self-damage from explosive and plasma weaponry (-75%).
+            - Chameleon (NEW MASTER): An agent modifies thermoptic camo output that enables the user to pass through laser alarms undetected.
+            - Thermal Imaging (REWORKED MASTER): An agent modifies tech goggle functionality, implementing short-ranged sonar scanning which enables the user to see potential threats through solid material.
     - Addiction System Rework
         - Alcohol no longer heals for 5 points.
 Instead, it temporarily gives you 5 torso HP (along with it's usual 5 extra torso Max-HP) while in effect, which is removed afterwards.
 This health removal cannot kill the player.
         - Alcohol no longer adds to fullness when the addiction system is enabled